 I keep thinking of the voice on my answering machine.
 The small, tinny voice.
-Distant and full of echoes, as if my friend is at the bottom of a deep well and she has a phone and calls.
+Distant and full of echoes, as if my friend is at the bottom of a deep well, and she has a phone and calls.
 She calls to say she can’t make it to the wedding.
 I don’t remember why.
-She leaves a message on my work phone a few days before the wedding – as if I’d be there to get the message.
-I get the message weeks after the wedding and honeymoon.
-I hoped that maybe, just maybe, she’d show.
+She leaves a message on my work phone a few days before the wedding.
+As if I’d be there to get the message.
+I get it weeks later.
+I hoped that maybe, this friend of mine, would show.
 I mean it’s not like I cry and carry on or the wedding doesn’t start or I faint and the groomsmen go dashing about for warm towels or whatever to place on my forehead, consoling me that nay the woman of my friendly affections so did not show.
 I mean really.
 But I was, well, disappointed.
 And people?
 They ask but I shrug my shoulders and make things up like “in a well I think” or something along those lines.
 Not that I’m snarky about it or anything.
 Snarky won’t do.
 I want them all to think she so wanted to be there but something just terrible came up.

-And so we make plans, once, twice and then on the third time, it all seems a go so I mobilize me and the baby.
-Out the door we go and into the car, alone, with no help even.
-There we are with diaper bags and a car seat and little playthings, our first time out, just the two of us, sitting in the restaurant, waiting.
+So we make plans.
+Once, twice, and then on the third time, it all seems a go so I mobilize me and the baby.
+Out the door we go, and into the car.
+Alone.
+No help even.
+There we are with diaper bags, and a car seat, and little playthings.
+Our first time out, just the two of us, sitting in the restaurant, waiting.

 She has the most beautiful eyes, this friend of mine.
 Blue.
-Not like mine which are blue too, but a deeper blue, a more unfathomable blue, like the blue at the bottom of a very deep and clear lake.
+Not like mine which are blue too.
+Hers are a deeper blue, a more unfathomable blue, like the blue at the bottom of a very deep and clear lake.
 The kind of blue that tempts you to dive into cold waters, swimming toward bottom until your lungs feel they might burst.
-There you are swimming about; trying to find the blue, to touch it, hold it and take it back to the surface.
+There you are swimming around, trying to find the blue, to touch it, hold it, and take it back to the surface.
 As if it that might be possible.

-Maybe it is the black curly hair that make the eyes so startling; in any case the boys love the combination.
-I’d field questions when we went out into the night, maybe after a day of trail building or a week of fighting forest fires.
+Maybe her black curly hair makes the eyes so startling.
+Boys love the combination.
+So many times I fielded questions when we went out.
+Into the night.
+Maybe after a day of trail building or a week of fighting forest fires.
 How she loves to get dirty and swing a tool.
-That’s what is so disarming, the way she and all that beauty like to get down in the dirt like the rest of us.
-Really she could probably get away with working less so appealing are her eyes and the way she smiles.
-Her porcelain face blackened from the ashes of a forest fire caused many a firefighter to swoon, finding her as they might at the end of a day, in the evening chow line, talking as she does and tossing her hair about.
-There was so much we’d all forgive her.
+That’s what is so disarming.
+The way she and all that beauty like to get down in the dirt like the rest of us.
+The way she smiles she could probably get away with working less.
+Her porcelain face blackened from the ashes of a forest fire caused many a firefighter to swoon, finding her as they might at the end of a day, in the evening chow line, talking and smiling as she does.
+Tossing her hair.
+There was so much we’d all forgive.

-Sure, I demur to myself, sure, of course.
-So many other places to go, so many things to do.
-She’s busy – no big deal.
-The first time I wait hours, the second time too and the third and forth.
-Well and there I am again, just me and the little guy, waiting.
+Sure, I demur to myself, sure.
+Of course.
+So many other places to go.
+So many things to do.
+She’s busy.
+No big deal.
+The first time I wait hours, the second time too.
+And the third, and forth.
+And there I am again, just me and the little guy, waiting.
 Sure, I say to myself, sure, she’s busy.
 I’m sure she so wants to be here.
-I think about the lake as I sit there, as I eat my lunch, as I slowly drive home.
+I think about the lake as I sit.
+As I eat my lunch.
+As I slowly drive home.
 I think about the beautiful lake up in the mountains, the one we dove into on hot summer days, waiting for something to happen.
-The one we dove into, over and over, down through layers of light and cold, down through water that gets colder and colder the deeper we go; water that gets darker and murkier and farther and farther from blue.
+Diving over and over, down through layers of light and cold, down through water that gets colder and colder the deeper we go, water that gets darker and murkier and farther and farther from blue.